mahi397/mahi397.github.io/README.md

 # Software Developer &nbsp; | &nbsp; Artist &nbsp; | &nbsp; NLP Enthusiast
 <br>
 ## A little about me...
 - I graduated from NSIT with a Bachelors in Information Technology, and have since been working in the software engineering domain.
+I'm currently a grad student at New York University - Tandon School of Engineering.
-- I work on Software Globalization at Adobe.
+- Previously I've worked on Software Globalization at Adobe.
 Frontend development excites me, and my current area of research is Natural Language Processing in Indic languages.
 - Outside of work hours, I like to read novels, watch movies, and look at flowers.

 ## Education
+- M.S., Computer Engineering | Tandon School of Engineering, New York University _(Expected May 2026)_
-B.E., Information Technology | Netaji Subhas Institute of Technology, University of Delhi _(2020)_
+- B.E., Information Technology | Netaji Subhas Institute of Technology, University of Delhi _(2020)_

 ## Technical Skills
 I am passionate about building and designing products.
 Working on software localization, I play the language game for content so that customers get to communicate with products in their own languages.<br>